OwenHare/design-projects-portfolio/docs/assignments/A02/index.md

 This page calculates the weight of the selected pins using an 11 mm diameter, a 22 mm length, and the specified hardened tool steel density.
 The weight of one pin was calculated first and then multiplied by four because the final design uses four identical pins.
 The combined pin weight was approximately 0.631 N.

-ALTER THIS ONE

-This page combines the analytical truss weight and the combined pin weight to determine the predicted total weight of the finished structure.
-The resulting hand calculated weight was approximately 129.33 N, corresponding to a mass of approximately 13.18 kg.
-Space was also included for the Creo mass and percent difference so the analytical prediction could be compared with the final CAD model.

 ## Decide
 _Which geometry did you select, and why?._